viggostarcke/rl-snake/README.md

 ## Environment Overview
 ### Action space
-**0-2:** Turn left, continue path, turn right.\
+**0-2:** Turn left, continue path, turn right.

 ### Observation space:
 - **compass_distances:** 8 element array that describes the distance to nearest object and apple in each compass direction.
 Each element holds a tuple containing (distance to nearest obstacle, distance to apple).
 If there is no apple in that direction it holds a standard value of 0.
-- **adjacent_tiles:** 3 element array that describes the 3 immediate surrounding tiles around the snake's head.
-0 = tile contains obstacle which will lead to a collision, 0.5 = tile contains apple, 1 = tile either contains nothing.

 ### Hunger:
 A countdown, which essentially limits the total amount of moves without obtaining an apple to the total amount of tiles on the board.
-This discourages getting stuck in endless loops and local maxima.
+This discourages getting stuck in local maxima due to endless loop behavior.

 ### Reward function:
-- **-1000:** For an action that results in collision with the wall or snake's body, or reaches the hunger limit (100 moves with no apple).
+- **-100:** For an action that results in collision with the wall or snake's body.
+- **-20** For an action that reaches the hunger limit (100 moves without eating an apple).
-- **-1:** For an action that neither results in obtaining an apple nor results in a collision with the wall, snake's body or reaching the hunger limit.
+- **-1:** For an empty action (i.e. does not result in collision, eating apple or reaching hunger limit).
-- **+100:** For an action that results in obtaining an apple.
+- **+20:** For an action that results in obtaining an apple.

 ## Instructions
 Run the game to play it manually: `python .\game.py`\